Scholarships for Current Students

 School-Based Merit Scholarships

-Continuing Students with questions related to scholarships or school-to-school transfers must first speak with their School-based Honors College Academic Advisor.
+Continuing Students with questions related to scholarships or school-to-school transfers must first speak with their School-based Honors College Advisor.
 In consultation with the Advisor, you may also be directed to contact the scholarship representative for your specific school(s) from the list below.

 School of Environmental and Biological Sciences